LeitAtar/Assembly-DOS-SimonGame/README.md

+Sure!
+The issue arises because the emojis at the beginning of the headings affect the automatic generation of anchor links in Markdown.
+To fix this, we'll add explicit anchor IDs to the headings to ensure the links in the Table of Contents work correctly.

+Here's the updated content with fixed anchor links:

+---

 # 🎮 SIMON - The Classic Memory Game in Assembly! 🕹️

 Welcome to the assembly-coded wonderland of **SIMON**!
 Are you ready to test your memory skills and relive some retro magic?
 This game isn't just about winning—it's about embracing the pure, unfiltered awesomeness of assembly coding.
 So grab your virtual joystick, and let’s jump into this nostalgic ride! 🚀✨